-- (a) The structural fire protection device(s) fitted shall be in accordance with the potential fire hazard associated with cooking appliances; - (b) Cooking appliances such as deep-fat fryers, or other appliances that pose an equally high fire hazard, shall not be used in the vessel unless there is a fixed fire extinguishing system; - (c) There shall be suitable fire retardant barriers built around cooking and heating appliances. - (d) Cooking ranges and exhaust hoods shall be fitted with grease trap. - In case of emergency the coast guard shall be contacted. - 6.9 In the interest of safety- - (a) All operators shall provide each person operating or riding a craft with an approved personal floatation device. - (b) All personal watercraft and rented equipment shall not be operated from sunset to sunrise except with the approval of the Port Authority. - (c) A craft shall not be operated in weather and sea conditions which may prove hazardous as determined by the Port Authority. - (d) A craft shall maintain a distance of 33 metres (100 ft) from any divers-down flag, and 67 metres (200 ft) offshore, only approaching the shore in a designated staging area. - (e) Embarkation and disembarkation from any craft shall occur in designated areas as approved by GPA. - (f) In the event of an accident any person operating a vessel involved in a boating accident shall make every reasonable effort to provide aid to the involved persons and report the accident to the proper authorities; and
+- 6.1 When spare petrol is carried on board in portable containers for any purpose, the containers shall be clearly marked and shall be stored where they can be readily jettisoned. - 6.2 Unless needed for the machinery, combustible materials shall not be stored in the machinery space. - 6.3 Machinery containing oil shall be provided with a readily accessible galvanised steel drip tray or other suitable means to collect leakages. - 6.4 The machinery space shall be kept clean and tidy. - 6.5 Insulating materials fitted in the machinery space of vessels shall be noncombustible. - 6.6 Machinery and fuel tank spaces shall be separated from accommodation spaces by boundaries, which prevent the passage of vapours. - 6.7 In areas assigned for cooking the following shall apply- - (a) The structural fire protection device(s) fitted shall be in accordance with the potential fire hazard associated with cooking appliances; - (b) Cooking appliances such as deep-fat fryers, or other appliances that pose an equally high fire hazard, shall not be used in the vessel unless there is a fixed fire extinguishing system; - (c) There shall be suitable fire retardant barriers built around cooking and heating appliances. - (d) Cooking ranges and exhaust hoods shall be fitted with grease trap. - 6.8 In case of emergency the coast guard shall be contacted.

+6.9 In the interest of safety-

+- (a) All operators shall provide each person operating or riding a craft with an approved personal floatation device. - (b) All personal watercraft and rented equipment shall not be operated from sunset to sunrise except with the approval of the Port Authority. - (c) A craft shall not be operated in weather and sea conditions which may prove hazardous as determined by the Port Authority. - (d) A craft shall maintain a distance of 33 metres (100 ft) from any divers-down flag, and 67 metres (200 ft) offshore, only approaching the shore in a designated staging area. - (e) Embarkation and disembarkation from any craft shall occur in designated areas as approved by GPA. - (f) In the event of an accident any person operating a vessel involved in a boating accident shall make every reasonable effort to provide aid to the involved persons and report the accident to the proper authorities; and - Every operator shall render aid, whenever possible to persons in distress at sea.